 Anyway, my friend basically drafted our Bacolod itinerary for us.
 We hired a cab for the whole day when we went to visit sights in the Negros countryside because we had kids with us, so this post will be pretty useless on how to get to these places.
-But anyway, if ever you're in Bohol and going to Manapla (famous for its puto, yes), make sure you visit the...
+But anyway, if ever you're in Bacolod and going to Manapla (famous for its puto, yes), make sure you visit the...

 CHAPEL OF THE CARTWHEELS

 This quaint chapel can be found at Hacienda Sta.
 Rosalia.
-The first foundation for the chapel were laid in 1967 at the site of the former home of the current owner's great-grandparents.
-We were lucky to be given a leaflet about the Chapel and in it, then Father Guillermo Ma.
+The first foundation for the chapel was laid in 1967 at the site of the former home of the current owner's great-grandparents.
+We were lucky to be given a leaflet about the Chapel and in it, Father Guillermo Ma.
 Gaston (the current owner and former Bacolod bishop) wrote of the chapel:

 "We have endeavored to make the construction itself, a sensible witness to our Filipino Christian faith.
 Herev, every stone, every piece of wood, every native material used in the construction is made to show its natural beauty, symbolizing in visual panorama the eternal truths of Christianity expressed in the language of a Filipino."